 The dam was inspected in 2010 and DEM issued an NOV to the owners in 2011 for the unsafe condition.
-The owner did not request a hearing on the NOV.
+The owners did not request a hearing on the NOV.
 In 2013, DEM filed a lawsuit against the owners.
 Concurrently, DEM's Office of Legal Services completed additional research that identified 27 property owners whose recorded deeds include language that required them to form the Daniel T. Church Estate Homeowners' Association and maintain the dam.
 These property owners were formally informed of their responsibilities by DEM in 2013.
 In 2014, the homeowners' association was formed and much of the vegetation was removed.
+In 2015, DEM identified additional dam owners and began the registration process (Registration, page 22).